s5bug/alymod/README.md

 - prismatic bolts
 - make prismatic fluid render via a shader instead of texture tinting
 - prevent prismatic fluid from overwriting other liquids
+- finish all of Monk's abilities
+- get Monk sprint working

 ## attributions